-Create a District environment that promotes healthy lifestyles for students and staff.
+Create a District environment that promotes healthy lifestyles for students and staff

-While under the constraints of State revenue caps since they were established in 1993, the District has also experienced continued declining enrollment.
-While revenues have steadily decreased over the years and costs continued to rise, the Board has taken action each year to reduce the District budget and mitigate the impact to taxpayers through the local levy.
-Financial and human resources continue to be managed as economically as possible to support student learning and maintain programming that aligns with the District mission and vision.
+While under the constraints of State revenue caps since they were established in 1993, the District has also experienced declining enrollment for numerous years.
+As costs continue to rise, the Board has taken action each year to reduce the District budget and mitigate the impact to taxpayers through the local levy.
+Financial and human resources continue to be managed as economically and efficiently as possible to support student learning and maintain programming that aligns with the District mission and vision.

-In April, 2017 the WRPS Board of Education took action to approve of construction/renovation projects at Lincoln High School and the Wisconsin Rapids Area Middle School which allows for restructuring of grade levels beginning in the 2018-19 school year.
-Students in 9th grade will move from East Jr. High to Lincoln High School, and 8th grade students will move from East Jr. High to the Wisconsin Rapids Area Middle School.
+In April, 2017 the WRPS Board of Education took action to approve of construction/renovation projects at Lincoln High School and the Wisconsin Rapids Area Middle School which allowed for restructuring of grade levels beginning in the 2018-19 school year.
+Students in 9th grade moved from East Jr. High to Lincoln High School, and 8th grade students moved from East Jr. High to the Wisconsin Rapids Area Middle School.
+Other projects included a much-needed upgrade to the swimming pool at Lincoln High, and numerous energy efficiency improvements.
+A significant School Safety Grant secured for improvements to be made during the 2018-19 school year also allowed for numerous safety enhancements across the district.